ktj-ph/experimental-programmatic-access-ccft-multipayer/README.md

 }
 ```

 (3) Optional: if you have given the IAM role a different name, you can change the parameter **CCFTRoleName** when deploying the SAM application.
-Make sure that all roles within all child accounts have the same name.
+Make sure that all roles within all accounts have the same name.

 ### Q: How can I deploy IAM roles into multiple AWS accounts?